 Please ensure Javascript is enabled for purposes of website accessibility

-How can you make the leap?
+So, how can you make the leap?
 What skills and traits should you develop?
 What does a headteacher do day to day?
-We spoke to Maggie Callaghan, Principal at Desborough College, to find out.
+We spoke to Maggie Callaghan, Executive Headteacher at Hylands School in Chelmsford, and Jacques Maguire-Moran, Headteacher at Ashcroft School – an SEMH (social, emotional, and mental health needs) school in Coventry.

 Q: What made you want to go into teaching?